bianoboy/hello_world/README.md

 # Hello World
-My very first repositiry... whatever that is!
+My very first repository... whatever that is!
 These are some changes I have made or 'commits', I believe.
 I do intend to understand all of this pretty soon.